richim96/42-fdf/README.md

 ### Install and run
-This program only runs on MacOS, due to the `minlibx` OS-specific dependency attached.
+This program only runs on MacOS, due to the `minilibx` OS-specific dependency attached.
 To work correctly, it also requires OpenGL: if you don't have it yet, please install it.

 ```bash
 brew install opengl